-"ADDR" is "01H", indicating that the message is sent by the VFD whose address is 01H.
-The ADDR information occupies one byte.
+"ADDR" is "01H", indicating that the command is sent from the VFD whose address is 01H.
+"ADDR" occupies one byte.

-"CMD" is "03H", indicating that the message is a response of the VFD to the 03H command of the master for reading data.
-The CMD information occupies one byte.
+"CMD" is "03H", indicating that the message is a VFD response to the 03H command from the master for reading data.
+"CMD" occupies one byte.